Publius Clodius Pulcher: Encounter with Milo

 The main source for information on Clodius' death is Quintus Asconius Pedianus' commentary on Cicero's Pro Milone; the evidence given in Cicero's speech itself is highly tendentious and should not be taken as a truthful accounting of events.
 The events as presented by Asconius are broadly as follows.
 While travelling back from Aricia, Clodius and Milo encountered each other some 13 mi south of Rome on the via Appia near Clodius' villa in Bovillae on around 1:30 pm on 18 January 52 BC.
 Milo was travelling toward Lanuvium, where he was to install a priest.
 Both men travelled with armed entourages, but Clodius' entourage was smaller: some 26 men to Milo's 300.
 After the two groups passed in silence, a fight broke out between Clodius and one of the last men in Milo's entourage, leading to Clodius being hit in the shoulder with a javelin.
 In the resulting fight, Clodius' men were defeated.
-Clodius was carried to roadside inn, but when Milo heard that Clodius had been wounded, Milo ordered his lieutenant Marcus Saufeius to kill Clodius: Clodius was dragged out of the inn and stabbed to death.
+Clodius was carried to a roadside inn, but when Milo heard that Clodius had been wounded, Milo ordered his lieutenant Marcus Saufeius to kill Clodius: Clodius was dragged out of the inn and stabbed to death.
 The body was discovered by a senator also travelling on the via Appia, Sextus Teidius, who had it sent to Rome; arriving at Rome around 4:30 pm, the body was brought before Clodius' widow Fulvia.

 The story of Clodius' death was almost immediately muddled by partisan invective.
 Days after the destruction of the curia in Clodius' funeral, Milo and his allies – including his tribunician ally Marcus Caelius Rufus – claimed that Clodius had planned to ambush Milo and that the fight was lawful self-defence.
 This narrative was the main one spread by Milo's defenders in the aftermath of Clodius' death and forms the core of Cicero's legal defence in Pro Milone.
 Separately, it was also claimed by Clodius' enemy Marcus Porcius Cato that a senator Marcus Favonius had told Cato that Clodius had related to Favonius that Milo would shortly be dead.
 A negative version of this narrative also emerged, for example, from Metellus Scipio, who declared in the senate about a month after Clodius' death that Milo had planned the murder.
 Such narratives were compounded by the feeling among many that Milo was justified not by self-defence from a Clodian trap but also that Clodius' death was simply in the interest of the republic.
 A pamphlet to that effect was penned by, among others, Marcus Junius Brutus.